 1000 Baby Greens

-If you have a sweet tooth you really must try the Hummingbird which is a pretty plate of cinnamon poached pineapple, house cream, lime syrup with zest, pomegranate and toasted coconut … need I say more!
+If you have a sweet tooth, you really must try the Hummingbird Pancakes which is a pretty plate of cinnamon poached pineapple, house cream, lime syrup with zest, pomegranate and toasted coconut, need I say more?
 The Banana Praline Marshmallow is also a winner with banana, hazelnut sunflower cocoa nib praline and oddly enough basil marshmallow.
-You get to choose chocolate or sea salted caramel sauce as well!
+You get to choose chocolate or sea salted caramel sauce as well.
 Other sweet pancakes come with English strawberries, forest berries or you can keep things simple with maple syrup and butter or lemon and sugar.

 There are a couple of Dutch Babies which is an American interpretation of an old German dish and nothing to do with Holland as the Dutch name would imply.
-It looks rather like a Yorkshire pudding and is oven baked which takes approximately twenty minutes.
-Choose between one with apples, berries and a scoop of vanilla ice cream or the savoury with dill, rocket, salted yoghurt, smoked paprika-chili butter and poached egg.
+It looks somewhat like a Yorkshire pudding and is oven-baked which takes approximately twenty minutes.
+Choose between one with apples, berries and a scoop of vanilla ice cream or the savoury version with dill, rocket, salted yoghurt, smoked paprika-chilli butter and poached egg.

 Banana Praline Marshmallow

-Drink options include regular coffees, specialty coffees (turmeric and cinnamon latte), teas, hot chocolate, cold pressed juices, cocktails (lavender fused gin tonic), wines, beers and ciders.
-To give you the idea of prices, the Savoury Pancakes are priced £10.50-13, Sweet Pancakes are £6-9.25 and Dutch Babies are £10-13.
+Drink options include regular coffees, speciality coffees (turmeric and cinnamon latte), teas, hot chocolate, cold-pressed juices, cocktails (lavender fused gin tonic), wines, beers and ciders.
+To give you the idea of prices, the Savoury Pancakes cost £10.50-13, Sweet Pancakes are £6-9.25, and Dutch Babies are £10-13.